gigya/wordpress/sdk/README.md

 ==============

-Is a class with extra API functions and other utils, which build especially for working with PHP CMS like Drupal and Wordpress.
+Is a class with extra API functions and other utils, which build especially for working with PHP CMS such as Wordpress.

 The class contains 4 calls for constant variables which is NOT defined in the file, and you MUST define in your code.